jjardel-infosec/lgpd-free/README.md

-# GDPR Registry Web App
+# LGPD Web App a fork from GDPR Registry Web App

-Welcome to the official repository of the GDPR Registry Web App, developed by Pluribus One.
-This app is part of a comprehensive effort by Pluribus One to help organizations to achieve General Data Protection Regulation (GDPR) compliance.
-More information can be found on the official website [https://gdpr.pluribus-one.it](https://gdpr.pluribus-one.it/en).
+Welcome to the repository.
+This repository is a fork, being translated and configured for use with the pt-be language

 ## Goals
-To manage the whole GDPR process, you need a central point where information about GDPR procedures are stored and can be updated on a regular basis by dedicated personnel, including your Data Protection Officer.
+To manage the whole LGPD process, you need a central point where information about LGPD procedures are stored and can be updated on a regular basis by dedicated personnel, including your Data Protection Officer.

 This central place is of fundamental importance to keep track of your current compliance status, identify issues and mitigate them.
 And this is exactly the role of the so-called Registry of Data Processing Activities, described in the GDPR Article 30 "Records of processing activities".
 It can also demonstrate that GDPR is a continuous process that has become an integral part of your business.

 This is a key step towards an enhanced security posture.

-The Pluribus One GDPR Registry app allows you to keep track of all data processing activities according to a hierarchical structure and the various GDPR stages highlighted in our [website](https://gdpr.pluribus-one.it/en/data_audit).
+The LGPD Web App application allows you to track all activities of data processing with a hierarchical structure and the various stages for implementation of LGPD highlighted

 **Key Features**
 * **Open Source**: You may freely use and modify it according to our licence.